ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/docstrings_render.md

 [`autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html)
 extension.

-Typically, the file will start with some `jupytext` YAML metadata, then a markdown title and then an `automodule` instruction to insert all of the rest of the page content from the module docstrings.
-This page is rendered using this structure and the text source of can be seen using the 'View page source' link at the top of the page.
+The docstring content of a module is converted to HTML by including a small Markdown file in the `docs/source/api` folder.
+Typically, the file will start with the `jupytext` YAML metadata, then a markdown title and then an `automodule` instruction to insert all of the rest of the page content from the module docstrings.
+This text source of this page provides an example and can be seen using the 'View page source' link at the top of the page.

 The basic `automodule` declaration and options used are: